Carisoprodol: Withdrawal

-Carisoprodol, meprobamate, and related drugs such as tybamate, have the potential to produce physical dependence of the barbiturate type following periods of prolonged use.
-Withdrawal of the drug after extensive use may require hospitalization in medically compromised patients.
-In severe cases the withdrawal can mimic the symptoms of alcohol withdrawal including the potentially lethal status epilepticus.
+Carisoprodol, meprobamate, and related drugs such as tybamate may produce physical dependence of the barbiturate type after prolonged use.
+Withdrawal after extensive use may require hospitalization in medically compromised patients.
+In severe cases the withdrawal can mimic the symptoms of alcohol withdrawal, including the potentially lethal status epilepticus.

-Psychological dependence has also been linked to carisoprodol use although this is much less severe than with meprobamate itself (presumably due to the slower onset of effects).
+Psychological dependence has also been linked to carisoprodol use.
 Psychological dependence is more common in those who use carisoprodol non-medically and those who have a history of substance use (particularly sedatives or alcohol).
-It may reach clinical significance before physiological tolerance and dependence have occurred and (as with benzodiazepines) has been demonstrated to persist to varying degrees of severity for months or years after discontinuation.
+It may reach clinical significance before physiological tolerance and dependence have occurred and (as with benzodiazepines) has been demonstrated to persist in varying degrees of severity for months or years after discontinuation.

-Discontinuation of carisoprodol, as with all GABA-ergics, can result in cognitive changes which persist for weeks, months, or rarely even years including greatly increased anxiety and depression, social withdrawal, hair-trigger agitation/aggression, chronic insomnia, new or aggravated (often illogical) phobias, reduced IQ, short term and long-term memory loss, and dozens of other sequelae.
-The effects, severity, and duration appear to be slightly dose-dependent but are mainly determined by the patient's pattern of use (taken as prescribed, taken in bulk doses, mixed with other drugs, a combination of the above, etc.), genetic predisposition to substance use, and a history of substance use all increase the patients risk of persistent discontinuation syndrome symptoms.
+Discontinuation of carisoprodol, as with all GABA-ergics, can result in cognitive changes that persist for weeks, months, or rarely even years, including greatly increased anxiety and depression, social withdrawal, hair-trigger agitation/aggression, chronic insomnia, new or aggravated (often illogical) phobias, reduced IQ, short- and long-term memory loss, and dozens of other sequelae.
+The effects, severity, and duration appear to be slightly dose-dependent but are mainly determined by the patient's pattern of use (taken as prescribed, taken in bulk doses, mixed with other drugs, a combination of the above, etc.).
+Genetic predisposition to substance use and a history of substance use increase the risk of persistent discontinuation syndrome symptoms.

-Treatment for physical withdrawal generally involves switching the patient to a long-acting benzodiazepine such as diazepam or clonazepam then slowly titrating them off the replacement drug completely at a rate which is both reasonably comfortable for the patient but rapid enough for the managing physician to consider the rate of progress acceptable (overly rapid dose reduction greatly increases the risk of patient non-compliance such as the use of illicitly obtained alternative sedatives and/or alcohol).
-Psychotherapy and cognitive behavioral therapy have demonstrated moderate success in reducing the rebound anxiety which results upon carisoprodol discontinuation but only when combined with regular and active attendance to a substance use support group.
+Treatment for physical withdrawal generally involves switching the patient to a long-acting benzodiazepine such as diazepam or clonazepam, then slowly titrating them off the replacement drug completely at a rate that is both reasonably comfortable for the patient but rapid enough for the managing physician to consider the rate of progress acceptable (overly rapid dose reduction greatly increases the risk of patient non-compliance, such as the use of illicitly obtained alternative sedatives and/or alcohol).
+Psychotherapy and cognitive behavioral therapy have demonstrated moderate success in reducing the rebound anxiety that results upon carisoprodol discontinuation but only when combined with regular and active attendance to a substance use support group.

-Carisoprodol withdrawal can be life-threatening (especially in high dose users and those who attempt to quit "cold turkey").
-Medical supervision is recommended, with gradual reduction of dose of carisoprodol or a substituted medication, typical of other depressant drugs.
+Carisoprodol withdrawal can be life-threatening (especially in high-dose users and those who attempt to quit "cold turkey").
+Medical supervision is recommended, with gradual reduction of dose or a substitute medication, as with other depressant drugs.